EricHayter/champion_recommender/README.md

 # champion_recommender

-recommends new champions to you in league of legeneds
+A tool made in python to recommend new champions to play based on your mastery scores.

+Status: currently still in the process of data crawling for players to scrape data from.